Microbial tests from chronic wounds

 When should you do a bacterial swab from a chronic wound?

-As a rule of thumb: if you are thinking of starting a patient with a chronic ulcer on a course of antibiotics you should do a bacterial swab.
-Once the swab has been performed you can start the antibiotic treatment.
-As soon as the test results are back you have to check if the antibiotics you have adminstered are the right type for the bacterial strains shown.
-If you haev a good laboratory at hand they will have done a resistancy test to show which antibiotics are most advisable in this specific case.
+As a rule of thumb: if you are thinking of starting a patient with a chronic ulcer on an antibiotic course, you should do a bacterial swab.
+Once the swab has been performed, you can begin the antibiotic treatment.
+As soon as the test results are back, you must check if the antibiotics you have administered are the right type for the bacterial strains shown.
+If you have a good laboratory at hand, they will have done a resistance test to show which antibiotics are most advisable in this specific case.